-The FASB has recently issued or discussed a number of proposed standards on such topics as investment companies and investment property entities, financial statement presentation, revenue recognition, leases, financial instruments, hedging, measurement of credit impairment and disclosures about liquidity risk and interest rate risk.
+The FASB has recently issued or discussed a number of proposed standards on such topics as investment companies and investment property entities, financial statement presentation, repurchase agreements and similar transactions, revenue recognition, leases, financial instruments, hedging, measurement of credit impairment and disclosures about liquidity risk and interest rate risk.
 Some of the proposed changes are potentially significant and could have a material impact on the Company's reporting.
 The Company has not yet fully evaluated the potential impact of these proposals but will make such an evaluation as the standards are finalized.